cabo/restatement/draft-bormann-restatement.md

   general problem with updated \["obsoleted"] references)
 * the ABNF in {{RFC6690}} would need to be rewritten to apply the rule `cardinal` to the extracted value of the link-param.

+## Example: Restatement of {{ISO8601}} in {{RFC3339}}

+{{RFC3339}} was largely intended as a freely available restatement of the paywalled {{ISO8601}}, with focus added on formally defining the parts that might be useful in the Internet.
+However, when {{ISO8601-2000}} introduced additional text that seemed to disallow the syntax used for one extension {{Section 4.3 of RFC3339}} had made to the semantics of {{ISO8601}}, the precedence remained unclear.
+Implementers of Internet-related standards largely ignored the additional semantics of that extension, while implementers of
+{{ISO8601}} in general often performed input validation that made sure the extension made by {{RFC3339}} wouldn't work.
+(This is only now being addressed by {{Section 2 of -sedate}}.)

 ## Example: Date-Time in YANG (RFC6991) {#example-6991}